Building Relationships through Intercultural Dialogue and Growing Engagement in Saskatchewan

 Dr. Joseph Garcea, Chair of the Executive Committee of Immigration Research West and Political Science Professor at the University of Saskatchewan, and several students contributed to this phase by conducting a summative evaluation.
 Its purpose is to provide an overview and assessment of the ‘Common Ground Pilot Project’ developed and implemented in Prince Albert, Saskatchewan from September 2015 to March 2016.
 The findings from this report and previous research have been used to articulate criteria for local projects in Phase 3.

 Phase 3: Newcomer-Indigenous local project funding.
 Criteria emergent from Phases 1 & 2.
 With financial support from Affinity Credit Union, Business for the Arts (artsVest), AFCS and MCoS, we are able to support local projects in Regina (Youth BRIDGES), Prince Albert (next steps for Common Ground), and Saskatoon (beginning at the organizational level).
 As part of our Welcoming and Inclusive communities project funded by the Department of Canadian Heritage’s Canada 150 funding, we have been able to orient people from Regina, Prince Albert, Saskatoon, Swift Current, Indian Head, and North Battleford.
-MCoS is able to support work in this phase with an Education and BRIDGES Coordinator made possible by Saskatchewan Lottery funding through SaskCulture.
+MCoS is able to support work in this phase and onward with an Education and BRIDGES Coordinator made possible by Saskatchewan Lottery funding through SaskCulture.

 Phase 4: Future plans to expand intercultural activities beyond Indigenous and newcomers.

 BRIDGES is important to the future of our province